user0610/bluebucketpi/README.md

 # bluebucketpi

 A Flask webapp that runs python code on a Raspberry Pi to control and monitor a growing plant... usually in a SpaceBucket (https://www.reddit.com/r/SpaceBuckets/), hence the name.
 But it could be adapted to other use cases.
-The webapp will have the rPi take pictures (for time-lapses), read sensors (moisture, humidity, temperature), control fans, lights and water pumps, and write data to a csv file as well as to an epaper display.
+The webapp will have the rPi take pictures (for time-lapses), read sensors (moisture, humidity, temperature), control fans, lights and water pump, and write data to a csv file as well as to an epaper display.
-Original idea and starting code forked from: https://gist.github.com/benrules2/c4f3db455f4f2dfbe7d5b825b0b4ee36
+Starter idea and initial code forked from: https://gist.github.com/benrules2/c4f3db455f4f2dfbe7d5b825b0b4ee36 Check their tutorial here as well: https://www.hackster.io/ben-eagan/raspberry-pi-automated-plant-watering-with-website-8af2dc

 ## Hardware Materials:
 - A Raspberry Pi (I used a 3B+ I had collecting dust - you might have to steal or beg for one in 2023), and a 32GB micro SD card.
 - A 4channel relay (5volt for microcontrollers - used this one: https://www.amazon.com/dp/B08PP8HXVD)
 - A capacitance moisture sensor (used the "v1.2" available online.
-Kit: https://www.amazon.com/dp/B07TLRYGT1)
+Kit: https://www.amazon.com/dp/B07TLRYGT1) - Resistance ones corrode easily.
-- An Analog-to-digital converter ADS1115 (for the rPi to read the moisture sensor.
+- An Analog-to-digital converter ADS1115 (for the rPi to read the capacitance moisture sensor.
 Like this one https://www.amazon.com/dp/B07VPFLSMX)
 - A low voltage water pump (included in the kit above with the moisture sensor)
 - DHT22 sensor (eg: https://www.amazon.com/dp/B073F472JL)
 - 80mm computer fans (used 2 to create airflow: https://www.amazon.com/dp/B002YFSHPY)